A 100-year-old Maui home is still standing after wildfires devastated every other house in the area. Why?

 Speaking with the L.A.
 Times, Atwater Millikin explained that she and her husband replaced the existing asphalt roof with a commercial-grade metal one.
 She theorized that the flaming debris “just almost floating through the air” during the wildfires had a harder time igniting a metal roof than an asphalt one.

-With a metal roof, she said, the flaming debris would “would fall off the roof and then ignite the foliage around the house.”
+With a metal roof, she said, the flaming debris would “fall off the roof and then ignite the foliage around the house.”

 The Millikins were hoping to deter terminates, they said, not thinking about the stones’ fire-resistant properties.